Royal Icing

 This post may contain affiliate links.
 Read my disclosure policy.

 There are two central ingredients, plus a few additional ones you can add for flavor, color, and texture.
-Here’s what you need to make royal icing:
+Here’s an overview of what you need to make royal icing.
+The full amounts are listed in the recipe card further down in the post.

 • Powdered sugar.
 Granulated sugar will add a gritty texture you don’t want in this smooth decorative icing.

 • Egg whites.
 These add stability to the icing so it stays in place on decorated treats.
-If you are concerned about the raw eggs, you can use pasteurized egg white or powdered egg whites or meringue powder.
+If you are concerned about the raw eggs, you can use pasteurized egg white or powdered egg whites or meringue powder (just add the amount of water called for on the container).

 • Cream of tartar.
 This ingredient will help the egg whites get thicker and hold their structure better, but it’s optional.